JakubKorytko/web-tools/README.md

     ```

 **Note:** Both the client and the server apps need to be running for the project to work.

+## Sample user

+The app comes with a sample user that you can use to log in and test the app.\
+The user is hardcoded at the moment, but this will change in the future.

+- username: `stanley`
+- password: `qwerty123`

 ## Endpoints